- What Facts Should I Know about Ear Pain from Scuba Diving?

 - If the patient has a facial paralysis, oral steroids may be prescribed.

-Follow-up for Scuba Diving Ear Pain
+What Is the Follow-up from Scuba Diving Ear Pain?

 - Avoid eardrops.
 Put nothing into the ear.